panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ## 9. Conclusion

 The scope is a policy that manages the availability of variables.
-A variable defined inside the scope is accessible only within than scope, and inaccessible outside.
+A variable defined inside a scope is accessible only within that scope, but inaccessible outside.

 In JavaScript, scopes are created by code blocks, functions, modules.

 While `const` and `let` variables are scoped by code blocks, functions or modules, `var` variables are scoped only by functions or modules.

 Scopes can be nested.
-The variables of outer scope are accessible within the inner scope.
+Inside an inner scope you can access the variables of an outer scope.

 The lexical scope consists of the outer function scopes determined statically.
 Any function, no matter the place where being executed, can access the variables of its lexical scope (this is the concept of [closure](/simple-explanation-of-javascript-closures/)).